Blueshawk/Rayz-indi-wheel/README.md

  --OR--

-Hall effect wiring using comparator card:
+Hall effect transistor(HET) wiring using comparator card:
     A1 = common
-    A2 = Vcc
+    A2 = Vcc(5v)
-    A3 = d0 digital(comparator)output
+    A3 = d0 digital output from HET 0-5v

 Whats new?:
  - Cancelled driver development and decided to make it compatable with the Zagyl wheel protocol used in indi_zagyl_wheel.